Before You Plant Sunchokes, You Need to Read This Post

 Fast forward to spring.
 Those root bits haphazardly thrown into the weeds – they’ve now sprouted into plants.
 There’s a new sunchoke colony.

-I decide I need to get rid of some of the sunchokes, and invite anyone who would like some to come dig them.
+I decide to get rid of extra sunchokes.
 Two friends come over.

 Four different adults attack the patch.
-Bushels and bushels of sunchokes are hauled out of the garden.
+Bushels and bushels of sunchokes leave the garden.
 The patch size is reduced roughly by half to start the spring.

 Time passes.
-The bed is worked up again by my boys.
+My boys work the bed again.
 They remove more sunchokes from the same area that the adults have already gone over.

 Before I put the transplants in, I work over the same area one more time.
 THERE ARE STILL SUNCHOKES COMING UP!
 This area has been gone over by four adults and two kids, and there are still sunchokes hiding in the dirt.